Gordon Whistleblower Policy

 How is a report made?

 To ensure that you can blow the whistle anonymously, Gordon uses Visslan's whistleblower function, an external and independent actor.
 You never need to disclose your identity if you do not want to.
-Click here to use Visslan's encrypted and password-protected whistleblow tool.
+Click on the button below to whistleblow using Visslan's encrypted and password-protected reporting tool.

 Please describe what has happened in as much detail as possible, as this makes it easier for Visslan to review your report.